openharmony/docs/en/application-dev/reference/apis/js-apis-data-relationalStore.md

 inDevices(devices: Array&lt;string&gt;): RdbPredicates

-Sets an **RdbPredicates** to specify the remote devices to connect on the network during distributed database synchronization.
+Sets an **RdbPredicates** object to specify the remote devices to connect during the distributed database sync.

 > **NOTE**
 >